yevhenii-sumdu/audiobooksyncer/README.md

 # Requirements

-The app can only be used on Linux and you need a GPU with CUDA support.
+This app can only be used on Linux and you need a GPU with CUDA support (though you can run it on CPU).
 Tested with Python 3.10.

 You also need the following packages installed:
 - gcc/clang
-- espeak
 - libespeak-dev
 - ffmpeg